Karimi-Lab/inucs/README.md

-As depicted in the figure above, using `inucs` involves two main steps: `prepare` and `plot`.
-There is built-in help provided for each stage of the program, which are accessible via command line flags `-h` or `--help`.
+As depicted in the figure above,  `inucs` running involves two main steps: `prepare` and `plot`.
+There is a built-in help provided for each stage of the program, which are accessible via command line flags `-h` or `--help`.

 For overall help, use the command: